 Reflexive verbs

-Reflexive verbs simply are verbs whose direct objects are the same as their subject.
-And today we are going to discuss them.
+Reflexive verbs are verbs where the direct object is the same as the subject.

 You can also read: English Verbs